Steel joint analysis model

 Gusset connection – connection of truss member can transfer only axial force N and shear forces Vy and Vz

 Each joint is in the state of equilibrium during the analysis of the frame structure.
 If the end forces of the individual members are applied to detailed CBFEM model, the state of equilibrium is met too.
-Thus, it would not be necessary to define supports in analysis model.
+Thus, it would not be necessary to define supports in the analysis model.
 However, for practical reasons, the support resisting all translations is defined in the first end of the bearing member.
 It does influence neither the state of stress nor the internal forces in the joint, only the presentation of deformations.

 Appropriate support types respecting the type of the individual members are defined at the ends of the connected members to prevent the occurrence of unstable mechanisms.